 What to do if you’ve been overcharged for your broadband

-If you do notice an issue with any of your bills, all you need to do is contact your provider.
-They will rectify any issues and you’ll usually be refunded next time you’re billed.
+If you do notice an issue with any of your bills, contact your provider immediately.
+They will rectify any issues and should refund you next time you’re billed.

 What happens if you’ve gone over your broadband limit

-If you go over the fair usage limit or your plan’s data limit, you will usually be charged per GB for doing so, so it can work out to be quite costly.
-If your provider doesn’t impose charges, it’s possible they could restrict your service once you go over the limit, which can be very frustrating.
+If you go over the fair usage limit or your data limit, you may be charged per GB for doing so.
+If your provider doesn’t impose charges, they may restrict your service once you go over the limit, which can be frustrating and costly.